 • Engages its key stakeholders

-Open Polytechnic is governed by a council, and managed by the Chief Executive supported by our executive team.
+Open Polytechnic is governed by a board of directors, and managed by the Chief Executive supported by our executive team.

 History of Open Polytechnic